 There are two tax credits available that can be used to offset the expense of getting a higher education.
 A qualified student can get a $2,500 credit with the American Opportunity Tax Credit which is accessible for the initial four years of postsecondary instruction at a qualifying professional school or college depending upon one's adjusted gross income.
 There is also a credit that can be used up to $2,000 per year for continuing education called the Lifetime Learning Credit.
 This credit is also only available depending upon the taxpayer's adjusted gross income.
 You can guarantee an American Opportunity credit for every qualifying understudy yet only one Lifetime Learning credit can be asserted every year.
 These credits cannot be combined for use.

 Any interest paid by a qualified student on a student loan from a qualified source used for higher education (tuition, fees, books) may be used as a tax deduction.
 A taxpayer may deduct up to the amount of $2,500 in a given year even without itemizing their deductions.
 This can also apply to a loan used for a spouse or dependent.
 The amount of the deduction will be phased out dependent upon certain adjusted income levels.

 Consult Coverdell education savings account.

-This is a relatively small deduction (limited to $250) claimed directly on form 1040 as an adjustment to income for state-approved school employees who held positions in classes ranging from kindergarten level up through to grade 12.
+This is a deduction (limited to $300 per educator) claimed directly on form 1040 as an adjustment to income for state-approved school employees who held positions in classes ranging from kindergarten level up through to grade 12.
 This deduction is used to offset expenses incurred for classroom peripherals considered "ordinary and necessary" by the IRS.